matt-winfield/firefox-styles/README.md

 7. Go to `about:config` in Firefox.
 8. Search for `toolkit.legacyUserProfileCustomizations.stylesheets` and set it to `true`.
 9. Restart Firefox.
-10. If you are missing the close, minimize, and maximize buttons, press the "Alt" key to show the toolbar, right click the title bar, and select "Menu Bar".
-This will show the buttons.

 ## Changes